peterhil/serpent/README.md

 ## Sample data

-Get some sample data from NCBI datasets – I recommend starting with virus, bacteria or archea genomic data as they are smaller than plants or animals:
+Get some sample data from NCBI datasets – I recommend starting with virus, bacteria or archea genomic data as they are smaller than plants or animals.

 * [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/)
 * [Datasets - NCBI - NLM](https://www.ncbi.nlm.nih.gov/datasets/)